genesiscommunitysuccess/docs/docs/04_web/01_basics/02_creating-a-new-page.md

 ---
-title: 'Creating a new page'
+title: 'Web Basics - Creating a new page'
 sidebar_label: 'Creating a new page'
 id: creating-a-new-page
+keywords: [web, basics, creating a new page]
+tags:
+    - web
+    - basics
+    - creating a new page
 ---

 Broadly speaking, the process can be summarised as follows: